IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

   - `npm i express cors Dotenv PG` this will install all 4 packages you will need within your server folder
   - `touch server.js dbConnection.js .env .gitignore` this will create the extra files you will need

-- Step 8 - now you will want to `cd ..` back into the parent folder and open it within VSCode `code .`
+- Step 8 - Now you will want to `cd ..` back into the parent folder and open it within VSCode `code .`
   - Once your in VSCode all you should see is your client and server folders you made
   - Make a READme.md file